-16.1 How the Foreign Exchange Market Works
+29.1 How the Foreign Exchange Market Works

 In the foreign exchange market, people and firms exchange one currency to purchase another currency.
 The demand for dollars comes from those U.S. export firms seeking to convert their earnings in foreign currency back into U.S. dollars; foreign tourists converting their earnings in a foreign currency back into U.S. dollars; and foreign investors seeking to make financial investments in the U.S. economy.
 On the supply side of the foreign exchange market for the trading of U.S. dollars are foreign firms that have sold imports in the U.S. economy and are seeking to convert their earnings back to their home currency; U.S. tourists abroad; and U.S. investors seeking to make financial investments in foreign economies.
-When currency A can buy more of currency B, then currency A has strengthened or appreciated relative to B. When currency A can buy less of currency B, then currency A has weakened or depreciated relative to B. If currency A strengthens or appreciates relative to currency B, then currency B must necessarily weaken or depreciate with regard to currency A. A stronger currency benefits those who are buying with that currency and injures those who are selling.
+When currency A can buy more of currency B, then currency A has strengthened or appreciated relative to B. If currency A strengthens or appreciates relative to currency B, then currency B must necessarily weaken or depreciate with regard to currency A. A stronger currency benefits those who are buying with that currency and injures those who are selling.
 A weaker currency injures those, like importers, who are buying with that currency and benefits those who are selling with it, like exporters.

-16.2 Demand and Supply Shifts in Foreign Exchange Markets
+29.2 Demand and Supply Shifts in Foreign Exchange Markets